There are now 3 possible online modes for units:

 - This unit builds on level 2 Macroeconomics by introducing students to the study of the process of modern economic development.
 The analysis considers key principles and concepts associated with economic development, and alternative theories of the development process and their relevance to the recent experience of developing countries.
 It also examines specific issues and policy problems that are currently faced by developing nations.
 These include issues such as economic growth, inequality, poverty, population growth, foreign aid and international trade.

 - Students are able to (1) develop an understanding of the economic problems of development; (2) apply the basic principles of macro and micro economics to issues relating to developing countries; and (3) critically evaluate relevant development issues.

-- Indicative assessments in this unit are as follows: (1) tutorial participation and (2) examinations.
+- Indicative assessments in this unit are as follows: (1) essay and (2) examinations.
 Further information is available in the unit outline.